 If you or anyone in your family covered under the Plan is determined by Social Security to be disabled and you notify the Plan Administrator in a timely fashion, you and your entire family may be entitled to get up to an additional 11 months of COBRA continuation coverage, for a maximum of 29 months.
 The disability would have to have started at some time before the 60th day of COBRA continuation coverage and must last at least until the end of the 18-month period of COBRA continuation coverage.
-Notice of SSA determination must be provided within 60 days from the latest of (1) the date on which SSA issues the disability determination; (2) the date on which the qualifying event occurs; (3) the date on which the qualified beneficiary loses (or would lose) coverage under the plan as a result of the original qualifying event; or (4) the date on which the qualified beneficiary is informed of the obligation to provide notice of his or her disability to the plan administrator.
-The qualified beneficiary must notify the plan administrator before the end of the original 18-month maximum coverage period.
+The insurance will require certification, from a health provider, of the disability.